anyayunli/GeoParsingNSF/README.md

 2. Location names are extracted from the text using OpenNLP NER

 3. Provide two roles:
-	* One location name choosed as the best matched location for the input
+	* One location name choosed as the best matched location for the input (most frequent one)
 	* Other extracted locations are treated as alternates (ranking order)

 4. location extracted above, search the best GeoName object and return the resloved objects in ranking order

 ##How to Use
+*Cautions*: This program requires at least 1.2 GB disk space for building Lucene Index

 ```Java
 	function A(stream){
 		Metadata metadata = new Metadata();